 “Words and images are the building blocks of thought,” he says.
 “By using words and images effectively, you can persuade people to think differently and change their minds.
 Message matters.”

-When he’s not at his laptop, talking or texting on his smart phone, or on the road working with clients, Paul enjoys playing blues guitar, golf, fly fishing and cycling.
+When he’s not at his laptop, talking or texting on his cell phone, or on the road working with clients, Paul enjoys playing blues guitar, golf, fly fishing and cycling.